Vonage/vivid-3/libs/shared/src/lib/sass/mixins/ReadMe.md

 ```

 ## Using Appearance
-in the component file we need to import the connotation with the shades that is being used in the appearance
+In the component file, we need to import the connotation with the shades that are being used in the appearance

 ```css
 @use "../../../../shared/src/lib/sass/mixins/connotation/config" with (